Multimedia Guide using Adobe Premiere Pro

 80-200mm ƒ/4

-The Scarlet Ibis (Eudocimus ruber), locally known as “flamingo,” makes its home in the Caroni Bird Sanctuary in the Caroni Swamp–an area set aside by the government for the protection of these colorful birds.
+The Scarlet Ibis (Eudocimus ruber), locally known as “flamingo,” makes its home in the Caroni Bird Sanctuary in the Caroni Swamp–an area set aside by the government to protect these colorful birds.
 The Caroni Swamp includes fifteen thousand acres of marshland, tidal lagoons, and mangrove trees.
 Several thousand Scarlet Ibises nest and roost in the sanctuary and are often seen in large numbers during the last two hours of daylight.
 Larger Scarlet Ibises can be seen during the breeding season, from April to August.
 These birds feed mainly on crabs they seek out on the mud flats exposed at low tide and on the stilt roots of the red mangrove.
 [NIKON Z 6, Nikon 28.0-300.0 mm f/3.5-5.6, ISO 7200, f/5.6, 1/2000, Focal Length = 300]

 If I were going to Trinidad to photograph the birds for a job where the client needed great photos, I would have brought the Sigma 300-800mm F5.6 EX DG APO HSM.